-Robert Powell to Star as 'Poirot' in Agatha Christie's BLACK COFFEE at the Belgrade, May 6-10
+Robert Powell Stars as 'Poirot' in Agatha Christie's BLACK COFFEE at the Belgrade, Now thru May 10

 The diminutive Belgian detective is set to get "the little grey cells" working in the latest production from the Agatha Christie Company whose previous tours include The Mousetrap, Go Back For Murder, Murder On The Nile and Verdict.

 Robert Powell has received multiple awards and a BAFTA nomination for his portrayal of 'Jesus' in Franco Zefferelli's Jesus of Nazareth.
 Robert went on to star in numerous film hits including 39 Steps, Four Feathers and Shaka Zulu.
 His extensive stage performances include: Alan Bennett's Single Spies, Keith Waterhouse's Jeffrey Bernard is Unwell and Oscar Wilde's The Picture of Dorian Gray.